ampify-io/duda-docs/docs/widgets.md

   * **Animations**: this relates animations set for the appearance of a popup.
 The supported animations are 'Fade-in' and 'Flush'.
 Other animation types will be converted to 'Fade-in'.
 ### Row Background Design
   * Image Slider:
     * In the AMP version, only sliding animation is supported.
-Other type of animation will be converted to the sliding motion.
+Other types of animation will be converted to the sliding motion.
     * The 'tile repeat' and 'tile no-repeat' layouts will be shown as 'cover' in the AMP version.
     * All other aspects of the row background slider are identical.
 ### RSS Feed